just-the-docs/just-the-docs-tests/_styling/nested.md

         * Unordered List 1 - Item 2
     2. Ordered List 2 - Item 2

+Check that nested ordered lists of more than two levels have different label styles.
+If not, check that the theme docs warn about this issue. ❌

 1. Ordered List 1 - Item 1
     1. Ordered List 2 - Item 1
         1. Ordered List 3 - Item 1